Country of origin: cambodia

 [i] It doesn’t matter.

-[i] And living in Paris, do you like it?
+[i] And do you like living in Paris?

 [r] Yes.